jayveedee/Scrumly/PRIVACY_POLICY.md

-## ScrumPoker: Privacy Policy
+## Scrumly: Privacy Policy

-ScrumPoker is an Android application which is developed by Jákup Viljam Dam.
+Scrumly is cross platform application which is developed by Jákup Viljam Dam.
 This application is quite similar to others out there that cover SCRUM and estimations of workflows.

 ### Data collection
 The application does not gather any sensitive data and there are no plans for it to ever start doing so.